-THE METROPOLITAN DISTRICT, HARTFORD COUNTY, CONNECTICUT March 12, 2014
+THE METROPOLITAN DISTRICT, HARTFORD COUNTY, CONNECTICUT June 19, 2014

-This Part II contains information through March 12, 2014, concerning the Metropolitan District, Hartford County, Connecticut (the "District") and includes the December 31, 2012 audited financial statements of the District prepared in accordance with generally accepted accounting principles ("GAAP") as Appendix A. The reader should refer to the Information Supplement, if any, set forth in this Official Statement immediately preceding this Part II.
-This Part II and the Information Supplement that precedes it, if any, and any appendices attached thereto, should be read collectively and in their entirely.
+This Part II contains information through June 19, 2014, concerning the Metropolitan District, Hartford County, Connecticut (the "District") and includes the December 31, 2012 audited financial statements of the District prepared in accordance with generally accepted accounting principles ("GAAP") as Appendix A. This Part II and any appendices attached thereto, should be read collectively and in their entirely.